Alice Gerrard

-Alice Gerrard (born July 8, 1934) is an American bluegrass singer, banjoist, fiddler, and guitar player.
-She performed as part of a duo with Hazel Dickens, and as part of The Strange Creek Singers (with Dickens, Mike Seeger, Tracy Schwarz, and Lamar Grier) and The Back Creek Buddies (with Matokie Slaughter).
+Alice Gerrard (born July 8, 1934) is an American bluegrass and old-time music performer, writer, editor and teacher.
+As a singer who plays guitar, fiddle and banjo, she performed and recorded solo and in ensembles, notably in a duo with Hazel Dickens.

+In the 2020s, she has continued to perform and record, was the subject of a documentary film by Kenny Dalsheimer, You Gave Me a Song, and has been a frequent staff member at the Augusta Heritage Center in West Virginia, the Port Townsend, Washington Festival of American Fiddle Tunes and other summer music camps and festivals across the United States.

 Gerrard was born in Seattle, Washington.
 Her mother was from Yakima, Washington, and her father from Wigan in England.
 Gerrard attended Antioch College, where she was exposed to folk music.
-After college, she moved to Washington, D.C. and became part of the thriving bluegrass scene there.
+After college, she moved to Washington, D.C., and became part of the thriving bluegrass scene there.
 Gerrard was married to Jeremy Foster who later died in a car accident.
 She had four children with him.
 She was later married to Mike Seeger and recorded two albums with him.
+They recorded two albums except the Strange Creek Singers album.
+The other Strange Creek Singers members were Hazel Dickens, Tracy Schwarz, and Lamar Grier.
+Alice Gerrard and Virgie Worrell Richardson were in Matokie Slaughter’s group, the Back Creek Buddies.

-Garrard was inducted into the Bluegrass Hall of Fame in 2017.
+Gerrard was inducted into the Bluegrass Hall of Fame in 2017.

 The Alice Gerrard Collection (1954–2000) is located in the Southern Folklife Collection of the Wilson Library of the University of North Carolina at Chapel Hill.

-She founded and was editor-in-chief of The Old Time Herald from 1987 to 2000.
+She founded and was editor-in-chief of The Old Time Herald magazine from 1987 to 2000.